Roborock models comparison: S5, S6, Xiaowa Lite, E2/E3, and Xiaomi Mi Robot

 For all the robot vacuums you can do the following things: switch between modes, schedule the cleaner, start and stop cleaning, watch cleaning history, manually control your robot like a radio car, upgrade the robot firmware, see when the accessories need to be replaced, etc.

 There is an option to track your robot vacuum in real-time.
-This is related to the Xiaowa E2, E3, Mi Robot, Xiaomi 1S, and Roborock S5.
+This is related to the Xiaowa E2, E3, Mi Robot, Xiaomi 1S, Roborock S5, and Roborock S6.
 You can see how the vacuum is building a map, which rooms it finished and where it would clean.

-The newest Xiaomi MiJia 1S supports room cleaning.
-Thanks to the AI system, you can divide a created map into rooms, name each and make the vacuum work within a particular room or two rooms.
+The newest Xiaomi MiJia 1S and Roborock S6 support room cleaning.
+Thanks to the AI system in the Xiaomi 1S, you can divide a created map into rooms, name each and make the vacuum work within a particular room or two rooms.
 The Roborock S6 divides the map into separate rooms once it finishes cleaning.

 Design & first glance

 Underneath all the machines have the same design.
 One side brush, one cleaning brush that is a mix of bristles and rubber, two large wheels.